 Step 2.
 Change the design

-Galaxy Watch Designer will initially generate your always-on state automatically.
+Galaxy Watch Studio will initially generate your always-on state automatically.
 You can use this in the final product, or modify it if it’s not suitable.

 You can also design your own always-on watch face with a limited number of features and functions.